catchpoint/WebPageTest/agent/js/README.txt

 Tested with NodeJS 0.8.16 and 0.8.21 on OSX 10.8 and Ubuntu 12.10 Quantal.
 Does not work with NodeJS 0.6.x.

+The current ChromeDriver version is 2.3, supporting Chrome 28-31.

 On Linux use https://launchpad.net/~chris-lea/+archive/node.js/+packages, ones that come with distros tend to be too old (e.g. 0.6 with Ubuntu Quantal).